autocme/SaaSSignup/replit.md

   - BORDERS: Changed border-radius from 10px/20px to 8px/16px for cleaner appearance
   - RESPONSIVE: Updated mobile breakpoints to maintain compact design on all devices
   - PRESERVATION: All validation logic, functionality, and class names remain unchanged
+- July 2, 2025: FINAL POSITIONING AND SIZE ADJUSTMENTS - Perfected form appearance and centering
+  - POSITIONING: Fixed form alignment issue - added proper centering with justify-content center
+  - FIELDS: Further reduced input field height from 2.75rem to 2.5rem for more compact appearance
+  - FORM WIDTH: Reduced max-width from 480px to 450px for better proportions
+  - PADDING: Decreased field padding from 0.75rem to 0.65rem for tighter layout
+  - FONT SIZES: Reduced field font size to 0.85rem, labels to 0.8rem for cleaner look
+  - CENTERING: Added specific CSS rules for .oe_signup and .oe_signup_form proper centering
+  - PASSWORD TOGGLES: Updated toggle button positioning for smaller field heights
+  - MOBILE: Updated responsive breakpoints to maintain compact design on all screen sizes

 ## User Preferences